BlasBenito/collinear/README.md

     and predictors, and can handle several responses at once.
 2.  **Robust Selection Algorithms**: Enhanced selection in `vif_select()` and `cor_select()`.
-3.  **Refined `preference_order()`**: New functions to compute association between response and predictors covering most use-cases, and automated function selection depending on data features.
+3.  **Enhanced Functionality to Rank Predictors**: New functions to compute association between response and predictors covering most use-cases, and automated function selection depending on data features.
 4.  **Simplified Target Encoding**: Streamlined and parallelized for better efficiency, and new default is “loo” (leave-one-out).
 5.  **Parallelization and Progress Bars**: Utilizes `future` and